vhiwase/matrix-rotation/README.md

 ### Calling for sample examples
 To run sample examples, use the follwing command to run from command line interface:
 ```
-python3 matrix_rotation/matrix_rotation_cli.py
+matrix_rotation
 ```
 This command will prompt a message in the console.
 If you want to run sample examples just type ```None``` in the console.
 ```
 Type "None" to display default examples.
 Enter your matrix: <None>
 ```

-Use the following command to run sample examples it in the module:
+Use the following command to run sample examples it in the python code:
 ```
 >>> from matrix_rotation import examples
 >>> examples()